aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 ### Controls

-These are `what tell the function how to produce the correct output`.
+These are <span style="color: orange">what tell the function how to produce the correct output</span>.
 Controls can also be thought of as “constraints“ on the activity.
-They answer the question of `how`. **Each function requires at least one documented Control**.
+They answer the question of <span style="color: red">how</span>. **Each function requires at least one documented Control**.
 Controls are sometimes also consumed by the function, like inputs.
 In practice there is not a critical distinction between the two.
 Pick one and move on.

 Examples: